 SoundBite, now a public company, will be taken private by the Genesys acquisition.
 The last full year’s accounting of financial performance is represented by the 10-K form it filed with the United States Security and Exchange Commission (SEC) last March.
 In it, one learns that the firm’s top line revenue grew 10% per year between 2010 and 2012 (from $39.9 million to $48 million in 2012).
 However, during the lean years from 2008 to 2010, the revenues declined an average of 4.9% each year (from $43 million to $39.9).
 During that time, SoundBite never showed a profit.
 Its highest level of annual loss was $4 million in 2009, which has been trimmed to $1.8 million in 2012.

 Prior to the this transaction, SoundBite had been conducting a roll-up of its own in the mobile marketing arena.
 Acquisitions and diversification fueled SoundBite’s revenue growth in 2011-2012.
 It acquired SmartReply in June 2011, which gave it the ability to add email and text messaging to its portfolio of “Proactive Customer Communications,” which were largely voice based, outbound notifications.
 In February 2012, the company acquired mobile marketing specialist 2ergo Americas (the U.S. based operations of the UK-based company).
-Collectively the companies added about $2.7 million each to SoundBite’s top line.
+2ergo Americas added approximately $2.7 million in 2012 revenue while SmartReply added around $5.8M in 2012 revenue. $2.7 million each to SoundBite’s top line.
 More importantly, they augmented the hosted voice services that were largely targeted to large contact center customers to include SMS, mobile coupons, QR code, and mobile web platforms.